-Prerequisite: Grade of C- or higher in PHYS 202.
-Corequisite: MATH 320.
+Prerequisite: PHYS 202 with a grade of C- or higher.
+Corequisite: MATH 247.

 This is the first semester of a two semester sequence in electricity and magnetism.
 This course will lay the foundation for PHYS 404.
 The topics for this course include Gauss's law, Coulomb's law, Laplace's equation, Poisson's equation, electric fields in matter, magnetostatics and magnetic fields in matter.